Sibilla Aleramo

-Sibilla Aleramo (born Marta Felicina Faccio; 14 August 1876 – 13 January 1960) was an Italian feminist writer and poet best known for her autobiographical depictions of life as a woman in late 19th century Italy.
+Sibilla Aleramo (born Marta Felicina Faccio; 14 August 1876 – 13 January 1960) was an Italian feminist writer and poet known for her autobiographical depictions of life as a woman in late 19th century Italy.

 Life and career

 Aleramo was born as Marta Felicina Faccio (a.k.a.
-"Rina") in Alessandria, Piedmont and grew up in Milan.
+"Rina") in Alessandria, Piedmont, and grew up in Milan.
 At 11, she moved with her family to Civitanova Marche, where her father had been appointed manager of a glass factory.
 Unable to continue her education beyond primary school, Aleramo continued to study on her own, seeking advice from her former teacher about what to read.
 While employed in the same factory where her father worked, she was raped in an empty office room by Ulderico Pierangeli, a co-worker ten years her senior, when she was only 15.
 Rina did not tell her parents about the event, and when Pierangeli asked for her hand, she was persuaded by her family to marry him.
 A year and a half later, at 17, she had her first and only child, Walter.

-Pierangeli was abusive and violent and in 1901 Aleramo moved to Rome, leaving her 6-year old son behind.
-According to the times, she was thwarted in her determined, repeated attempts to win custody and all connection between them was severed by his father.
-She did meet him again about 30 years later, but he had been raised to be judgemental about her abandonment of him.
+Pierangeli was abusive and violent and in 1901 Aleramo moved to Rome, leaving her 6-year-old son behind.
+She supposedly was thwarted in her repeated attempts to win custody and all connection between them was severed by his father.
+She did meet him again about 30 years later, but he rejected her because of her abandonment of him.
 After a brief relationship with a young artist, Felice Damiani, she lived together for some years with Giovanni Cena, a writer and journalist, who encouraged her to turn her life story into a fictionalized memoir (and to take on the pseudonym of Sibilla Aleramo).
 In 1906 her first novel, Una donna (A Woman), a chronicle of a woman's decision to leave her brutal husband, was published.
-She also became active in political and artistic circles, especially Futurism, and engaged in volunteer work in the Agro Romano, the poverty-stricken countryside surrounding Rome.
-In those years she also engaged in tumultuous love affairs, with Umberto Boccioni and Dino Campana.
-(The 2002 film Un viaggio chiamato amore, by Michele Placido, depicts Aleramo's affair with the latter).
+She also became active in political and artistic circles, especially Futurism, and engaged in volunteer work in the Ager Romanus, the poverty-stricken countryside surrounding Rome.
+In those years she also engaged in tumultuous love affairs, with Umberto Boccioni and Dino Campana (the 2002 film Un viaggio chiamato amore, by Michele Placido, depicts Aleramo's affair with the latter).